-Pin info determines what information is shown in the Zookeeper interface, including the pin default and values for
+Pin info determines what information is shown in the Zookeeper interface, including the pin default.

 Hide Flags

 Some pins are hidden as they are not useful to the user.
 There are several different filters that a pin can have to hide it from certain views and components, these are known as Hide Flags.
 The flags include: